halfwalk/halfwalk-fvtt-macros/SW-FFG/readme.md

 ## Alphabetize Gear

-Sort items/talents alphabetically for player-owned actors.
+Sort items/talents alphabetically **for player-owned actors.**

+## Damage Last Used Weapon

+Requires a selected token.
+Finds the most recent weapon roll from the selected token's actor, and damages the used weapon by one step.

+##